aannieliu/princess_kappa/README.md

 ###Project Overview and Flow

-In order to predict the winners of next year's Oscars, we will collect data on movies, actors and actresses from IMDb, Rotten Tomatoes and Wikipedia.
+In order to predict the winners of next year's Oscars, we will collect data on past award winning and nominated movies, actors and actresses from IMDb, Rotten Tomatoes and Wikipedia.
 After obtaining the data and constructing the dataset, we will explore the data and train several classification models for our predictions.

 This project will contain:
 1. Scraping the web and creating the dataset for the prediction.